- Transition away from expensive copper leased lines to a cost-effective IP Network

 - Increased microwave hops without loss of signal quality

-The East Shore area stretching 2 counties and 6 cities relied on ESRN for their emergency and public safety communications.
+The East Shore area stretching two counties and six cities relied on ESRN for their emergency and public safety communications.
 The network consisted of 12 radio sites connected to a dispatch site.
 Rather than continue using leased lines from the telephone company, they sought a more cost-effective solution.

-Given the critical nature of the situation, Entre Solutions II contacted TC Communications find a solution that would restore reliable communications for emergency personnel.
-Having seen similar cases in the past, William Jeske, Radio Network Specialist at TC Communications, suggested they test out a pair of JumboSwitch 600 ohm Analog over IP (TC3846-6) cards to troubleshoot the issue and verify compatibility and function.
+Given the critical nature of the situation, Entre Solutions II contacted TC Communications to find a solution that would restore reliable communications for emergency personnel.
+Having seen similar cases in the past, William Jeske, radio network specialist at TC Communications, suggested they test out a pair of JumboSwitch 600 ohm Analog over IP (TC3846-6) cards to troubleshoot the issue and verify compatibility and function.

-Entre Solutions II installed the units and, without any adjustments, the voice channel worked right away.
+Entre Solutions II installed the units, and, without any adjustments, the voice channel worked right away.
 Operators of ESRN saw an immediate improvement in audio quality.
-There were no more equipment lockups, failures, or downtime.
-Channels are now uncompressed 64K with no loss of packets or speech, and pass all status tones.
-In short, the TC3846-6 flat out works.
+There were no more equipment lockups, failures or downtime.
+Channels are now uncompressed 64K with no loss of packets or speech and pass all status tones.

-Two months after the initial call to TC, the JumboSwitch TC3846-6 solution was fully integrated into the OSPF microwave network for ESRN.
+Two months after the initial call to TC Communications, the JumboSwitch TC3846-6 solution was fully integrated into the OSPF microwave network for ESRN.
 After just a few programming adjustments for PDV on the longer paths, everything worked.
-A few locations traverse up to five hops to the dispatch center; all without loss of quality or issues.
+A few locations traverse up to 5 hops to the dispatch center, all without loss of quality or issues.
 The ESRN JumboSwitch Network consists of 12 standalone units at the towers and two rackmount units, a 1U and 4U, at Central Dispatch with a mix of 4-wire and 2-wire interface cards (TC3846-6 Analog Radio over IP).